benb0jangles/FlySky-i6-Mod-/10ch Mavlink Mod i6 Updater/README.md

 ## Link to Mavlink to iBus adapter info & setup:
 (https://github.com/qba667/MAVLinkToIbus)

-## Link to PPM to iBus adapter info & setup:
+## Link to PPM to iBus adapter info & setup (I think optional if using Pixhawk-PPM and only want 8ch):
 (https://github.com/povlhp/iBus2PPM)

 ## Firmware updater .exe: